laithrasheed/Master_of_Science_in_Data_Science/Data Science Foundations/Readme.md

 # Data Science Foundations

-**The two pathway specializations representing foundation for the MSDS Degree are *Data Structures and Algorithms* and *Statistical Inference***
+**There are two pathway specializations representing  the foundation for the MSDS Degree, *Data Structures and Algorithms* and *Statistical Inference***